al-ameen36/civic-lens/README.md

-# 🗺️ Civic Reporter - Community Issue Tracking Platform
+# 🗺️ Civic Lens - Community Issue Tracking Platform

 A modern civic engagement platform that empowers citizens to report, track, and vote on community issues with interactive mapping, smart location selection, and time travel analytics.